tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 helps ensure the ecosystem handles ECHO correctly.
-Moreover, as more clients enable ECHO support, e.g., as normal part of Web browser functionality, with keys supplied by shared hosting providers, the presence of ECHO extensions becomes less suspicious and part of typical client behavior.
-In other words, if all Web browsers start using ECHO, the presence of this value will not signal suspicious behavior to passive eavesdroppers.
+Moreover, as more clients enable ECHO support, e.g., as normal part of Web browser functionality, with keys supplied by shared hosting providers, the presence of ECHO extensions becomes less unusual and part of typical client behavior.
+In other words, if all Web browsers start using ECHO, the presence of this value will not signal unusual behavior to passive eavesdroppers.

 ### Forward secrecy